Eastern Michigan University

 Candice Crutcher is a Junior from Farmington, MI.
 She is a political science major with a minor in Public Law and Government.
 She sits on the Eboard of NAACP as Secretary and as Treasurer of the Black Student Union.
 When she isn't working or doing organization things, she enjoys political protests and activism, and will use her degree to protest against injustices in the world.

-Brianna Moore is a Senior studying Sports Performance & Fitness Entrepreneurship, while obtaining a minor in Entrepreneurship.
+Brianna Moore is the daughter of Tracy and Adrienne Moore.
+She is a Senior studying Sports Performance & Fitness Entrepreneurship, while obtaining a minor in Entrepreneurship.
 With this, she plans to become a personal trainer.
 Her ultimate goal is to become a personal trainer for the NBA!
 She is the oldest child in her family, and she is the only girl!
-She is actively involved in numerous organizations on campus.
+She is actively involved in numerous organizations on campus, including being a Peer Mentor for Holman Success Center, a SisterHOOD Ambassador, a NSCS (National Society of Collegiate Scholars) member, the Director of Student Services for Student Government, and the former Executive Vice President of Public Relations & Marketing for RHA (ResidenceHousing Association).
 She hopes to one day surpass all of her goals, and to be an inspiration to others!

 Austin Fricks and Andrea Scheffler